speedracer833/busylight/README.md

 # MicroPython Busy Light

+> **⚠️ WORK IN PROGRESS**: This project is currently under development and awaiting hardware for testing.
+The code is untested and may require adjustments once hardware testing begins.

 A smart busy light system using a Seeed Studio XIAO RP2350 and WS2812B 8x8 LED Matrix that integrates with Google Calendar.
 The display shows your current availability and meeting time information:

 - Red: In a meeting